-As part of the National Performance Management Framework, FHWA developed three reliability-based performance measures5: 1) percent of the Interstate system that is reliable, 2) percent of the non-Interstate NHS that is reliable, and 3) freight reliability ratio.
+As part of the national performance management framework, FHWA developed three reliability-based performance measures:5 1) percent of the Interstate system that is reliable, 2) percent of the non-Interstate NHS that is reliable, and 3) freight reliability ratio.
 Figures 8 and 9 show the methodology that is to be utilized to calculate the three performance measures.
 The travel time data that are to be used to calculate these performance measures come from a data set provided by FHWA, called the National Performance Management Research Data Set (NPMRDS).
-These data are based on probe data that are collected from a third-party and geo-referenced to segments of the NHS.
+This data set is developed based on probe data that are collected from a third-party and geo-referenced to segments of the NHS.
 For the year 2017, NPMRDS data are available for nearly the entire Interstate System in Southeastern Wisconsin but are only available for about 80 percent of the non-Interstate NHS.
-Since 2017, the quality and quantity of NPMRDS data has improved and are available for nearly the entire Interstate and Non-Interstate NHS.
+Since 2017, the quality and quantity of NPMRDS data have improved and the data are available for nearly the entire Interstate NHS.

 Table 16 shows the year 2050 targets for the three reliability-based targets.
 These targets were established based on an evaluation of recent trends and the recommendations of VISION 2050 expected to assist in improving the reliability of the NHS, such as the planned improvement and expansion of transit, expansion of bicycle/pedestrian facilities, expansion of transportation systems and demand management measures, widening of existing arterials, and construction of new arterials.
 Specifically, the year 2050 regional reliability targets are based on a modest 5 percent improvement over the short-term average.
 For the two NHS performance measures, this would result in an improvement over the year 2017 levels.
 With respect to the freight measure, the target would result in a decline from 2017 levels.
 However, this was considered reasonable given how much lower the 2017 level of reliability was compared to the short-term average.
-In addition, the resulting short-term year 2021 targets for the MPA and Region were initially the same, as shown on Table 16.
+In addition, the resulting short-term year 2021 targets for the MPA and Region were initially the same, as shown in Table 16.